WP Security Audit Log

 -

-WordPress site file changes such as new files are added, or existing ones are modified or deleted.
+WordPress site file changes: New files added, or existing files modified or deleted.

 Detailed event logging ensures that for every event that the plugin records, it reports the: